Wounding or grievous bodily harm with intent

 The difference between wounding and grievous bodily harm is the type of injury caused.

 Wounding is a less serious injury than grievous bodily harm.
 The only requirement for a wound is that the injury breaks both the interior layer of skin (dermis) and the outer layer of skin (epidermis).
-Breaking or cutting of just the outer layers/epidermis is not sufficient.
+Breaking or cutting just the outer layers/epidermis is not sufficient.

-Grievous bodily harm does not require both layers of skin to be cut or broken, although an injury amounting to grievous bodily harm may involve a wound,
+Grievous bodily harm does not require both layers of skin to be cut or broken, although an injury amounting to grievous bodily harm may involve a wound.

 Difference between actual bodily harm and grievous bodily harm?